 Integrated Treatment for Heroin Addiction

 Mental illness sometimes accompanies heroin addiction.
 Powerful opiates may trigger latent mental illnesses.
 In other words, if a person already has a family history of an illness like depression or bipolar disorder, the use of a powerful illegal drug may trigger that illness into action.
-In other situations, individuals become dependent on drugs or alcohol in an attempt to escape the pain of mental illness.
-Fortunately, integrated treatment is designed to address both of these issues in one dedicated location.

 Physical changes happen with addiction.
 You might have experienced a change in your weight or heart health.
 Perhaps muscle strength has diminished or feels like it has diminished, which may give you a posture that makes you look to others like your arms and legs are heavy.
 There may be scars on your arms from needle injections, and even abscesses or infections that fester at the site where the drug enters your body.
-You may have felt the disorientation that comes with heroin abuse.
-Other common symptoms include shortness of breath and cycles of being hyper-alertness followed by sleepiness.2 While these physical symptoms may be alarming, many of them are fully treatable.
+You may have felt the disorientation that comes with heroin use.

 Both families and individuals are deeply impacted by heroin addiction.
 There is a danger of legal repercussions from illegal activity, which might involve loss of freedom, loss of job or family, and even custody issues and the loss of custody of children.
 Inpatient care is a small price to pay to avoid such a permanent and painful complication.

-Take a moment to speak with one of our experienced recovery professionals today at 269-280-4673.
+Take a moment to speak with one of our experienced recovery professionals today at 269.280.4673.
 We can help you find the right treatment program to fit your needs, and even help you arrange for insurance coverage for treatment.
-Your life is worth it!
+Your life is worth it.